asaks84/painel-admin/README.md

 Try to combine Vanila Css and the tailwind things.

-Here I have everything like what is public (on public) and the dev code (source).
+Here I have everything like what is public (on ./public/) and the dev code (./source/).